jdhao/blog_source/nvim_file_backup.md

 categories: [Nvim]
 ---

-There are several options related to file backups in Vim/Nvim.
+There are several options related to file backup behavior in Vim/Nvim.

 + `backup`
 + `writebackup`